WONDER WOMAN 1984

 Joining Gadot, Wigg and Pacal is Pine, reprising his role of Steve Trevor from the first big-screen Wonder Woman outing.
 Directly linked to the evil machinations of Lord, Trevor ends up being an intriguing complication for Wonder Woman as well as a fun, charming sidekick and emotional center for the Maid of Might.
 While his arc might be a little lacking compared to the film’s other main players, Pine and Gadot make for a lovely on-screen couple and their chemistry remains as enjoyable and rock solid as ever.
 They’re such a strong pairing, and together they completely sell Princess Diana’s near blind love for her late beau and its subsequent impact on the story and her character.

-One could even argue that the film’s 1980s setting is its other key cast member.
+One could even argue that the film’s somewhat romanticized 1980s setting is its other key cast member.
 Wonder Woman 1984 embraces what made the decade so memorable, both the good and the bad.
 Yes, we see big goofy hair, questionable fashion, emerging technology – all of that, but the film also doesn’t entirely look away from some of the decades darker aspects, such as the influence of corporate greed and escalating global tensions.
 Jenkin’s incredibly doting devotion to the era influences her work behind the camera, as well.
 After a very welcome return to the island of Themyscira for an extended (and gorgeous) prologue, the story shifts to 1984 and with it comes a likewise shift in the film’s direction and production choices.
 Whether it’s her choice in camera movements, certain shots, the set design and staging, the use of vibrant, bright colors, and so on – even the occasional acting choice – the timeframe plays a crucial role both in-front and behind the camera.
+In fact, this movie seems like something that actually could’ve been made and released in the mid-1980s.

 Even some of the film’s major set pieces feel especially on-brand for the time.
 Both the extended action sequence that caps off the film’s opening montage – where Wonder Woman stop a robbery in a Washington, D.C. shopping mall – or a later chase sequence in Egypt, feel like something straight out of an 80s action movie.
 On top of the setting, Richard Donner’s Superman also is a clear influence on Jenkin’s approach not only to action scenes, but also to how Wonder Woman’s super heroics are depicted in general, instilling them with a genuine sense of wonder (appropriately) and a hint of magic.
 All the heroics and action, it even feels a little corny, but that also feels right for what Jenkins is trying to pull off.